Mass media in Estonia: Legal framework

 In 2009 the Estonian Supreme Court decided that online media are deemed responsible for comments posted by their readers.
 Estonia’s largest website, Delfi, was fined in 2013 for one of these comments and referred the case to the European Court of Human Rights (ECHR).
 In the Delfi AS v.
 Estonia (2015) ECtHR 64669/09 case the ECHR ruled that holding Estonian news site Delfi liable for anonymous defamatory comments posted online from its readers, even when they are removed upon request, was not a violation of the Article 10 of the European Convention on Human Rights's guarantees of the freedom of speech.[1]
 The ruling was unexpected, because of potential conflicts with the "actual knowledge" standard of Article 14 of the EU's E-Commerce Directive.[2]
 It also raises anxieties as to the extent freedom of expression on the Internet has been compromised.
 However, the ECHR on 2 February 2016 acknowledged in the case Magyar Tartalomszolgáltatók Egyesülete and Index.hu Zrt v.
 Hungary that publishers cannot be held liable for comments posted on their sites if they have a notice-and-take-down system operating effectively.

+In June 2025, an Estonian journalist named Svetlana Burceva was found guilty of treason and violating international sanctions for contributing to Russian state media publications, and was sentenced to six years in prison.